Find registration statistics for Virginia voters updated monthly on the Virginia Department of Elections site.

 View a brief video on how Ballot Scout works.

-Visit the Virginia Department of Elections citizen portal for your voting precinct.
+Visit the Virginia Department of Elections polling place lookup tool for your voting precinct.

 Chesterfield County uses Election Systems and Software (ES&S) voting equipment.
 The DS200 Optical Scanner and ExpressVote.
 For further information please see the DS200 Security Bulletin.

 Temporary signs, known as limited duration signs in Sec.
 19.1-278 of the county ordinance, are easy to procure, inexpensive and simple to install.
 They can provide an effective way to advertise.
 There are legal limits on where such signs may be posted in Chesterfield County.

 Illegally installed temporary signs in the public right-of-way are subject to removal, citation and/or fines, per Virginia code section 33.2-1224.